avaturkey/avaturkey-server/README.md

 `//example.com/guncel-siralama.php`

 # UPDATE URL (to get real game updates)
+You can acsess all pnz files.
 - `https://static-cdn.avaturkey.com/`

-- You can acsess all pnz files.
+# Python files

+- only python files that are up to date will be shared, and old files will remain the same as yours.